plubeda/pharmaconer/Readme.md

-In this word we describe a new named entity extraction system.
+In this word SINAI groups describe a new named entity extraction system.

 Our work proposes a system for the identification and annotation of drug names in Spanish biomedical texts based on machine learning and deep learning models.